 The sequel to the surprise Wii hit No More Heroes (the bestselling game Suda 51 has made).
 It allowed use of the Classic Controller in addition to using the motion control setup from the first game.
 It also got rid of the Wide Open Sand Box city, which was the most widely-criticised part of the original game.Three years after the events of No More Heroes, the city of Santa Destroy has become famous thanks to Travis Touchdown's bloody antics and expanded into a seedy urban hub where televised assassin fights are a popular and profitable form of entertainment.
-Travis himself has retired from the assassin's lifestyle, but leaps back into the spotlight when a gang of thugs hired by the #1-ranked Assassin murder his best friend Bishop.
+Travis himself has retired from the assassin's lifestyle, but leaps back into the spotlight when a gang of thugs hired by the current #1-ranked Assassin murder his best friend Bishop.
 Hungry for revenge, Travis must murder his way back up the ranks of the United Assassins Association for a shot at the culprit, but due to his years of inactivity he must start from Rank #51.The game is mostly a Pastiche of the Revenge Movie genre while continuing the systematic deconstruction of the Professional Killer trope and Otaku culture in general.
 Throughout his journey, Travis meets many people who have been negatively influenced by the assassin lifestyle (including the assassins themselves), the glamorisation of the lifestyle (like when he meets a Fangirl who wants to be just like him) or just an inability to let go.
 Unlike the first game, which presented Travis as a dislikeable Anti-Hero to the end, Desperate Struggle actually features some true Character Development as he slowly realises just how screwed up everything to do with assassination and revenge is.

 This game features examples of: